aml2732/wordWaterfall/README.md

 # Word Waterfall

 This project is an attempt to use PixiJS library to create a silhouette against a matrix(film)-like-scrolling-vertical-text-background.
 This is completely for fun-sies and to see if I can do something I think is pretty cool.
 Later iterations of this might have the ability to edit the words that fall.
+The current progress can be viewed here: [DEMO](https://aml2732.github.io/wordWaterfall/)

 # Screenshot